Vanwege kostenbesparing heeft het bestuur besloten om de domain van de stichting (artecho.nl) aan de website van de oprichter te koppelen.

 Dali Ubilava – de Graaf

 I was born and raised in the Soviet Union, in the Republic of Georgia, and completed my first studies in Mathematics in the beautiful town of Sukhumi (Abkhazia).
-The top-secret research institute of the USSR’s nuclear program, Sukhumi Physics and Technology Institute (SPTI), was located there, including Institute A and Institute G (named after German scientists Manfred von Ardenne and Gustav Hertz ).
 In 1989, after earning a master’s degree in Mathematics (Ergodic Theory), I joined the Math Group for NMR (Nuclear Magnetic Resonance) spectrometer project of SPTI as a young graduate trainee.
 Our group was responsible for mathematical tasks for devices, including calculating and reporting isotope concentration.
 Those were the early days of the dissolution of Soviet Union, accompanied by destabilization and mass demonstrations (later war) in Sukhumi.
-I did not pursue a career at SPTI.
-Chaotic political circumstances forced me to make another choice.
-I moved to the town of Gali, close to my family and started anew as a math docent at a high school.
-(I still have a warm relationship with my ex-students from that time).
+Chaotic political circumstances forced me to make totally unexpected choice, I moved to the town of Gali, close to my family and started anew as a math docent at a high school.
 Political tensions escalated and transformed into war in Abkhazia, including Sukhumi and Gali.
 As one of thousands of refugees, I too had to leave my home, job and faith for a new start.
 So began the second and most difficult part of my life in Tbilisi, the capital of Georgia.
 The political collapse and financial disaster of the 90’s covered the whole post Soviet Union.
-(Thanks to it, Soviet Union/Russia became co-founder and participant of International Space Station project.)
 There was no internet, the borders were closed, and there were neither embassies nor consulates in Tbilisi for visa support for legal emigration.
-It was a time, when, to quote Mr. V. T., one of the top Russian cosmonauts: ‘my monthly salary was just enough to buy the cheapest jacket for my kid’.
 To survive was the number one priority for everyone.